agatha-budget/agatha-budget/doc/src/content/docs/reference/nix-docker.md

   '';

   config = {
-    ## this commands needs to mounted file : flyway.conf and gradle.properties. see root/deploy/compose.yaml
+    ## this commands runs first the migrations on the database, then the jar
+    ## for easier configuration, both flyway.conf and gradle.properties will be shared with the container later on
     Cmd = [ "/bin/bash" "-c" "/bin/flyway -configFiles=/home/flyway.conf migrate && /bin/agatha-back" ];
     WorkingDir = "/home";
   };